 Financial assets at amortized cost are initially recognized at fair value and subsequently carried at amortized cost less any impairment.
 They are classified as current assets or non-current assets based on their maturity date.
-The Company's financial assets at amortized cost comprise cash and cash equivalents, trade and other receivables, reclamation deposit and promissory note receivable.
+The Company's financial assets at amortized cost comprise cash and cash equivalents, trade and other receivables, and reclamation deposit.